 How is Fault Tree Analysis Performed?

 FTA utilizes a diagram known as a fault tree analysis diagram to visually depict various events or circumstances that could potentially result in an unfavorable outcome, such as the failure of equipment.
-The FTA process encompasses 3 steps:
+The FTA process encompasses three steps:

 - Development of a fault tree diagram.